 When talking about any stem cell controversies, embryonic stem cells are at the center.
 When stem cells were first used for medical purposes, they were human cells from embryos.
 However, many people in the general public were against this because it meant destroying the embryo.
 For some, life starts when the embryo turns into a fetus.
 Following this public backlash, President George W. Bush banned funding for stem cell research in 2001.
 President Obama later reversed this, as mentioned in the above timeline.
 Today, researchers use adult stem cells from bone marrow, skin, and other parts of the body in research and clinic trials in place of embryonic stem cells.

 As stem cell research advances, it is imperative there are stem cell laws in place to oversee this research.
 Although there has been a great deal of controversy surrounding embryonic stem cells, in particular, the more we learn, the better.
 Adult stem cells have become a larger piece of the research that is being conducted, allowing us to treat conditions such as:

 For those interested in learning more about stem cell research, or about how stem cell research policy has changed over the years, please give Texas Partners Healthcare Group a call.
-If you would like to know more about how stem cell therapy can treat certain conditions, schedule an appointment with one of our specialists today.
+If you would like to know more about how stem cell therapy can treat certain conditions, schedule an appointment with one of our specialists at our Frisco pain management clinic today.